bigoshunane/Thesis-Project-MS/README.md

 ## Summary
-  -  The measurement of length of interparticle contact regions verified the anisotropy of dimensional change 'resulting in differet values' along both traversal and longitudinal directions.
+  -  The measurement of length of interparticle contact regions verified the anisotropy of dimensional change `resulting in differet values` along both traversal and longitudinal directions.
-  -  The contact number & effective contact number along transversal & longitudinal directions also verified the anisotropy of shrinkge showing different values along the two directions and slightly increasing on increasing green density & particle size.
+  -  The contact number & effective contact number along transversal & longitudinal directions also verified the `anisotropy of shrinkge showing different values along the two directions` and slightly increasing on increasing green density & particle size.
-  -  The values of shrinkage estimated by introducing measured contact lengths in a theoretically developed shrinkage kinetics equation verified the anisotropy of sintering shrinkage by resulting in different values along both directions.
+  -  The `values of shrinkage estimated` by introducing measured contact lengths in a theoretically developed shrinkage kinetics equation `verified the anisotropy of sintering shrinkage` by resulting in different values along both directions.
-  -  The effective diffusivity suitable during sintering cycle for the green part has been calculated to account for overestimation made during shrinkage estimation & it increases on increasing density and particle size, but more pronounced along longitudinal direction.
+  -  The `effective diffusivity` suitable during `sintering cycle` for the green part has been calculated to account for overestimation made during shrinkage estimation & it increases on increasing density and particle size, but more pronounced along longitudinal direction.

-  -  FEM model developed for deformation of a particle during cold compaction has been verified by introducing measured equivalent diameter of the particles, stress-strain curve data points & other material properties.
-The resut showed very close with 1% deviation in ratio with the measured values.
+  -  `FEM model developed for deformation of a particle during cold compaction has been verified` by introducing measured equivalent diameter of the particles, stress-strain curve data points & other material properties.
+The resut showed very close with `1% deviation in ratio` with the measured values.

-  -  The theoretical calculation does not predict properly the contact length due to deformation, because the real stress-strain curve of AISI 316L was not used; the differences in yield strength & strain hardening coefficiend modifiy the results.
+  -  The `theoretical calculation does not predict properly the contact length due to deformation`, because `the actual stress-strain curve of AISI 316L was not used`; the differences in yield strength & strain hardening coefficiend modifiy the results.

-  -  Neverthless, the ratio between contact lengths is very close to the measured one; hence, it will be expected to have the real values when the true stress-strain curve of AISI 316L will be used.
+  -  Neverthless, the ratio between contact lengths is very close to the measured one; hence, it will be expected to have the `actual values when the true stress-strain curve of AISI 316L will be used`.